EmeraldCityIT/OFFICIAL-JEDI-LIGHTSABER-PATENT/README.md

 Focus mirrors remove noise from the vibro blade.

-Semitransparent limiters are used to control length.
+Semitransparent mirrors are used as limiters to control length of light blade.

 Holster is designed to put pressure on saber to charge.